JehanKandy/image_convert_to_pencil/README.md

 # image_convert_to_pencil_sketch
-image convert to pencil using python
+image convert to pencil sketch using python